HyperSecurityLabs/oxide-communityedition-v8.6.9/README.md

 ./oxide -u <target> --zeroday --duration 300
 ```

-**Bottom line:** OXIDE isn't just another scanner — it's the only one that combines SQLi + XSS + CMDi + NoSQLi + CORS + TLS + session + creds + ML zero-day in a single concurrent engine.
+> OXIDE isn't just another scanner — it's the only one that combines SQLi + XSS + CMDi + NoSQLi + CORS + TLS + session + creds + ML zero-day in a single concurrent engine.
 Star it, share it, make it sharper.

 </div>